 FEMA Hazard Mitigation Grant Projects

 Following Hurricane Harvey, the City of Houston submitted applications for flood risk reduction.
 These include channel improvements, detention basins, dam improvements, and home elevation.
 Three applications have been approved and funded for the design phase.
-For more information on the three approved projects, access the one-pagers below (.pdf).
+For more information on the three approved projects, access the one-pagers below (.pdf, updated 01.04.2021).